chensandiego/dist_smart_ids/README.md

 ### Central Aggregator Components:

 -	**aggregator:** Consumes alerts from sensors, stores them in a database, sends notifications, and triggers automated responses.
 -	**database:** A PostgreSQL database to store alerts.
 -	**dashboard:** A web-based dashboard to visualize alerts.
 -	**suricata / rule_updater:** Can be run centrally or on the sensor.
 Manages and updates threat detection rules.
 -	**enrichment / notifications / blocker:** Supporting services for the aggregator.

 ### Standalone Sensor:

 -	**pcap_monitor:** A lightweight, containerized service that sniffs network traffic on a specific host.
 -	**detector:** Analyzes traffic to generate alerts.
 -	**Heartbeat & Caching:** The sensor sends periodic status updates (heartbeats) to the aggregator and caches alerts locally if the aggregator is unreachable, preventing data loss.

+## Kafka Integration

+The system now uses Apache Kafka as a central message bus for communication between services.
+This provides a scalable and resilient architecture for handling high volumes of data.

+-	**Producers:** Services like `suricata_alert_parser.py`, `pcap_monitor.py`, `dns_analyzer.py`, `ransomware_detector.py`, and `email_scanner.py` act as Kafka producers, sending data to specific Kafka topics.
+-	**Consumers:** Services like `detector.py` act as Kafka consumers, subscribing to topics to receive and process data in real-time.

 ## Features

 -	**Distributed Monitoring:** Deploy lightweight, containerized sensors across your network for broad visibility.
 -	**Live Traffic Analysis:** Real-time network traffic monitoring and analysis.
 -	**Centralized Management:** A central aggregator collects and manages alerts from all sensors.
 -	**Resilient Sensors:** Sensors have heartbeat monitoring and local alert caching to handle network disruptions.
 -	**Automated Rule Updates:** Automatically downloads and updates Suricata rulesets.
 -	**Threat Intelligence Integration:** Enriches alerts with AbuseIPDB and MISP information.
 -	**Automated Response:**
     -	**IP Blocking:** Can automatically block malicious IP addresses using `iptables`.
     -	**Host Isolation:** For high-confidence ransomware detections (e.g., shadow copy deletion), the system can automatically quarantine the infected host by blocking all inbound and outbound traffic.
 -	**Anomaly Detection:** Uses machine learning (Isolation Forest, DBSCAN) to detect unusual traffic patterns.
 -	**Ransomware Detection:** Monitors network traffic for behavioral patterns indicative of ransomware activity (e.g., high volume of file operations on network shares).
 -	**Golden/Silver Ticket Detection:** Initial implementation for detecting Golden Ticket and Silver Ticket attacks using Suricata rules.
 -	**Alert Correlation and Prioritization:** Implements logic to correlate related alerts from different detection mechanisms and sensors, reducing alert fatigue and prioritizing the most critical threats.
 -	**Suspicious Email Detection:** Connects to Microsoft Exchange servers to scan for suspicious emails, including phishing attempts and malicious attachments.
 -	**DNS Analysis:** Analyzes DNS queries to detect potential threats like DNS tunneling and requests to known malicious domains.
 -	**AWS CloudTrail Monitoring:** Monitors AWS CloudTrail logs for suspicious API activity, such as security group changes or IAM user creation.
 -	**User and Entity Behavior Analytics (UEBA):** Baselines normal user and device behavior to detect anomalies, such as logins at unusual times or access to sensitive files for the first time.

 ---